Free Shipping On Orders + $100

 Rose water applied topically can also treat headaches and relieve eyestrain and heat in the eyes.
 In Ayurveda, rose is said to enhance the spirit of devotion, prayer and love and in Traditional Chinese Medicine (TCM), where the heart is believed to be both a physical organ and the seat of consciousness, the rose is said to have a powerful affect on the spiritual state of one’s heart and is thus considered a shen tonic: a medicine for the spirit.

+Rose essential oil, hydrosols and compresses also provide tremendous topical relief for inflammation and skin infections due to astringent and tonifying constituents.
 Topically rose essential oil can soften skin, reduce premature aging, reduce inflammation and help move stagnant energy when used in acupressure/marma therapy.
 One can make use of the petals in so many ways to create all kinds of aromatic gifts, like rose waters, potpourri, skin care, or even a rose tea simply to inhale the sweet aroma and bliss out.

 Photos by Ilana Sobo

 February 13, 2019